-However, with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus), and bacterial toxins (biofilms) from tooth surface below the gumline, which are the areas that general homecare practices are unable to reach.
+However, with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus), and bacterial toxins (biofilms) from the tooth surface below gum lineline, which are the areas that general homecare practices are unable to reach.

 At Lifepath Dental & Wellness, we make sure that you are on a twice-per-year frequency of maintenance and/or preventative care schedule.
 Some patients require more frequent visits depending on their own individual health needs.

 In order to find appointment times that fit with busy and active lifestyles, most of our clients pre-schedule their next visits with us.
 We remind our patients with either a phone call, a text message, or an e-mail when it is time for their next preventative care visit.

 Periodontal disease, also known as gum disease, is an infection of the tissues and bone that support your teeth.
 It is caused by bacteria that accumulate in plaque on your teeth and gums.
 It can cause inflammation, pain and tenderness with eating, swelling and bleeding of the gums, bad breath and misaligned teeth.
 If left untreated, it can lead to tooth loss.
 Lifepath Dental & Wellness offers treatments for periodontal disease so you can get back to a healthy mouth.